 Some might find the interior too glitzy with all the gold gilded stuccos and pillars, fancy plaster, chandeliers, and ornate wood works but it’s a stylish place reflecting the grandeur of the Austro-Hungarian Monarchy.

-The prices are matched to this grandeur too but a cup of tea or coffee is worth the price to see the amazing architecture and decor as well as to experience the grand coffee house atmosphere Budapest was famous for in the first third of the 20th century.
+Prices are matched to this grandeur too, but a cup of tea or coffee is worth the price to see the amazing architecture and decor as well as to experience the grand coffee house atmosphere Budapest was famous for in the first third of the 20th century.

 My favorite parts of the New York Palace are the demonic bronze lamp holders outside the building.

 Read a detailed description of the New York Palace.